 The evaporator is needed to boil the sap into maple syrup.
 It is fired by wood gathered from the land.
 The finished product, being maple syrup is then filtered by a filter press in which a pump pumps the syrup through fine paper filters, removing fine dirt and sugar sand to give a crystal clear look to the syrup.
 From the filter the syrup either goes into barrels for future use or wholesale or it is bottled.
 Also, the syrup can be cooked even more in a controlled environment such as a stove, to make maple sugar or cream.

-Below is a picture of the owner, Ben Smith, in the tank house.
+Below is a picture of the tank house.
 Where all the sap flows to and is then pumped to the sugar shanty.